shepnerd/shepnerd.github.io/_publications/msad.md

 ---
-title: "Multi-Scale aligned distillation for low-resolution detection"
+title: "Multi-scale aligned distillation for low-resolution detection"
 collection: publications
 permalink: /publications/msad
 excerpt: 'This paper gives a method to detect objects using low-resolution instead of high-resolution image.'